gregorriegler/rest-crash-course/rest-crash-course.md

 #### PUT for changing state on the server

-> ☐ save - ☐ cache-able - ☑ idempotent
+> ☐ safe - ☐ cache-able - ☑ idempotent

 Stores the supplied entity under the given URI.
 Used for create or update.
 In case of create, it's the Client who defines the Id.